Archaeology and History

 History

-Beyond these specific ongoing fields of research, my interests span various disciplines and expand into the following fields: Interethnic relations, studies of comparative violence, justice and reconciliation, history, political science, social and cultural anthropology, psychology, sociology, peace & conflict studies, the history of ideas, and international law.
-My interdisciplinary background as a historian, political scientist, and social scientist is highlighted by my successful studies in Uppsala University's 2-year MA in Holocaust and Genocide Studies in Sweden.
+Beyond my PhD project, my interests span various disciplines and expand into the following fields: Interethnic relations, propaganda studies, studies of comparative violence, memory & heritage, justice and reconciliation, political sciences, social and cultural anthropology, vexillology, psychology, sociology, international relations, peace & conflict studies, intellectual history, and international law.
+My interdisciplinary background, which integrates the work of a historian, political scientist, and social scientist, is further highlighted by my successful studies in Uppsala University's 2-year MA in Holocaust and Genocide Studies in Sweden.
+There, my final project was titled "Abolitionism and Palingenesis: Jews, Marxists, and the 'Establishment' in Dutch Fascist Propaganda, 1933—1944", a copy of which may be found online through their self-publication system, DiVA.

 My prior work experience includes teaching, researching, editing, social media management, and long interview transcription, in addition to other roles and tasks held.
 Past employers include the NIOD: Dutch Institute for War-, Holocaust and Genocide Studies in Amsterdam, Uppsala University, and the Uppsala Student Union, among others.
 Before my work in Higher Education and respective centres of research, I gained experience at various schools as a qualified Teaching Assistant.